This is the featured image of the How to Create Drums Using Foley blog article.

 ~ Low-passed kick.

 To glue these layers together, I added some effects to the master channel.
-The high shelf will help bring out some of the highs since they are only coming from one sample.
-The compressor, transient master, saturator, and limiter really aren’t doing much but applying some effects to a master bus that affects all your kick layers.
-I am sure you will agree that they can really help to make the layers more coherent and make the kick sound as one.
+The high shelf will help bring out some of the highs since they only come from one sample.
+The compressor, transient master, saturator, and limiter aren't doing much but applying some effects to a master bus that affects all your kick layers.
+I am sure you will agree that they can help to make the layers more coherent and make the kick sound as one.

 Foley - Kick - Master Channel